byoseph3/temp_repo_cs3210/instructions/lab2.md

 -  In `trap.c` kernel preemptive scheduling has been disabled, this is to enable reliable auto-grading.
 For this lab only, do not re-enable it.
 You are also not to change the kernel's default round-robin scheduler (for this lab only).

+-  Your kernel should not add any additional prints besides those specified, or those implicitly added by calling required functions (e.g. `lab2_pgzero`, etc).

 # General advice and hints